 - Make sure the author’s name is clearly visible and easy to read.
 Your goal is to encourage people to buy more of your work.

 - Are you writing a series?
-If so, tell us about it on your cover.
+If so, tell your readers about it on your cover.
+Never miss an opportunity!

 - Make sure the readers know what to expect from the story without giving anything away.